-For Patsy, cloisonne represents a place to use her line drawings, a way to fulfill her passion for brilliant colors, and a chance to pay homage to the world of nature.
+My cloisonne represents a place to use my love of line drawings, a way to fulfill a passion for brilliant colors, and a chance to pay homage to the world of nature.

-As committed to conservation as she is to her work, Patsy strives to create one-of-a-kind pieces that become cherished family heirlooms.
-In our throwaway society, hooked on trends and buying in bulk, her work speaks to permanence, striking natural beauty and using adornment to set oneself apart.
-She donates a portion of her proceeds to environmental groups.
+I strive to create one-of-a-kind pieces that become cherished family heirlooms.
+In our throwaway society, hooked on trends and buying in bulk, my work speaks to permanence, striking natural beauty and using adornment to set oneself apart.

 It seems like we’re all here for a reason, not just to copy everything that’s already been made, but to develop into it, I love to add on to things and stumble into new findings.